prpole/dissertation/chapter2/notes.md

 universal law, because he cannot alter his own construction or the molecules that compose him."

+"And for us who live, no worse can happen than has happened to the earlier drifts of man, marked to-day by ruined cities of foreign civilizations---ruined cities, which, on excavation, are found to rest on ruins of earlier cities, city upon city, and further cities, down to a stratum where, still earlier, wandering herdsmen drove their flocks, and where, even preceding them, wild hunters chased their prey long after cave-man and the man of the squatting-place cracked the knuckle-bones of wild animals and vanished from the earth.
+There is nothing terrible about it.
+With Richard Hovey, when he faced death, we can say: 'Behold!
+I have lived!'
+And with another and greater one, we can lay ourselves down with a will.
+The one drop of living, the one taste of being, has been good; and perhaps our greatest achievement will be that we dreamed immortality, even though we failed to realize it."

 # Reading notes

 ## SB and Anthropocene